shyneinc/Shyne/README.md

 API documentation is located at `/docs` and is generated using passing acceptance tests.

 Run this to regenerate the docs: `rake docs:generate`

+## Coding Style

+To keep our codebase clean, uniform and readable let's follow the coding styleguide prescribed by GitHub: https://github.com/styleguide